RenanMouraDaSilvaBarros/android-phrases-day/README.md

 # Quote Generator App 📜

-This simple Android application generates motivational quotes at the click of a button.
+This is a simple Android application developed for educational purposes.
+It generates motivational quotes at the click of a button.

 ![Demo](frases.gif)